Giusseppe-97/Mice_project/docs/pages/demos/Getting Started/Analyzing Data/Analyzing Data.md

 ## Overview

+After following the [Run Data](../Run Data/Run Data.html) and the [Histogram Display Preview](../installation/Running the App/Running the App.html) instructions, TheMiceCounter application will have created some new documents locaterd in the result folder located in `<repo>/code/results`.

+## What this demo does

+This demo:

++ Locate the results
+    - <year>_monthly_results
+        - plots_per_month
+        - data_results

++ Differentiate between a new Excel workbook and a pre-existing one

 ### Viewing the results

-All of the results obtained from running the application are written in the result folder located in `<repo>/code/results`.
+As mentioned before, all of the results obtained from running the application are written in the result folder located in `<repo>/code/results`.

 A subfolder named `<(year)_monthly_results>` has all of the information of a lattice Ran that specific year.
-In this case, it has the data of 2021 mice lattices.
+In case there are experiments longer than a year, a new subfolder would be created automatically.
+In this case, it has the data of a mice lattice this year (2021).
-This folder contains the different files that are being saved, specific of the mice lattice the user is looking into.
+This folder contains the different files specific of the mice lattice the user is looking into.
 It is divided into two parts:

 + The excel workbook, always saved as `<data_results>`.